data-pup/rust-benchmarking-exercises/README.md

 optimizations to this process that we can implement, and compare against the naive matrix multiplication algorithm.

-We will write a file that will open two files, read the contents of each file as a matrix of integers, multiply the two matrices, and either store the result in a new file, or print the results to the terminal output.
+We will write a small matrix multiplication library, that accepts two matrices filled with numbers, and produces the product in the form of a new matrix.

-Two matrix multiplication logic modules will be implemented, and we will benchmark the performance of the two alternatives.
+Two matrix multiplication logic modules will be implemented, one using a naive implementation, and another using an optimized matrix multiplication algorithm.

+Once this is built, we will benchmark the performance of the two alternatives.

 ## Lessons, Discoveries